Gaussian Probabilities and Expectation Propagation: Approximate Integration Through Approximate Moment Matching: Expectation Propagation

-A prototypical aspect of Bayesian inference is that an intractable $p(\x)$ can be written as a product of a prior $p_0(\x)$ and likelihood factors $t_i(\x)$ such that $p(\x) = p_0(\x) \prod_i t_i(\x)$.
-Our Gaussian probability problem is the normalisation constant of such a distribution:
+The following sections review EP and introduce its use for Gaussian probability calculations.
+It is a prototypical aspect of Bayesian inference that an intractable distribution $p(\x)$ is a product of a prior distribution $p_0(\x)$ and one or more likelihood functions or factors $t_i(\x)$:

+Note that our Gaussian probability problem has this unnormalised form, as it can be written as:

-where $m$ can be any number of terms, greater than or less than or equal to the dimensionality $n$ of $p_0(\x)$.
-The factor $t_i(\x)$ is an indicator function defined in a particular direction $\c_i$, namely a ``box function":
+where $t_i(\x)$ is an indicator function defined in a particular direction, namely a ``box function":

-Note that either $l_i$ or $u_i$ can be infinite or inactive (not supporting the polyhedron), and thus this polyhedral definition is general.
-Using box functions instead of step-functions for this definition may be non-standard, but this choice will be useful in our analyses, and it reduces to hyperrectangular $\regionA$ by setting $m=n$ and $\c_i$ to the cardinal axes.

-EP approximates the intractable $p(\x)$ by iteratively replacing true factors $t_i(\x)$ with approximate factors $\tilde{t}_i(\x)$ from an exponential family, yielding the tractable approximate unnormalised distribution $q(\x) = p_0(\x)\prod_i \tilde{t}_i(\x)$.
-The EP objective function is involved, but EP is \emph{motivated} by the idea of minimising the Kullback-Leibler divergence $D_{KL}(p \| q)$.
-For $q(\x)$ in the exponential family, this is equivalent to global moment matching (including the zeroth moment) between $q(\x)$ and $p(\x)$.

-The details of EP are by now standard in our community, so we give only a short description in the interest of brevity.
+The above form is our intractable problem of interest\footnote{This box function notation may seem awkward vs. the more conventional halfspace definitions of polyhedra, but we will make use of this definition.
+Further, halfspaces can be recovered by setting any $u_i = \infty$, so this definition is general.}, and we assume without loss of generality that the $\c_i$ have unit norm.
+An important clarification for the remainder of this work is to note that most of the distributions discussed will be unnormalised.
+By the previous construction, the factors $t_i(\x)$ are unnormalised, and thus so is $p(\x)$ (as will be the EP approximation $q(\x)$).
+Though the steps we present will all be valid for unnormalised distributions, we make this note to call out this somewhat atypical problem setting.

+The approach of the EP algorithm is to replace each intractable $t_i(\x)$ with a tractable unnormalised Gaussian $\tilde{t}_i(\x)$.
+Our specific algorithm thus yields a nice geometric interpretation.
+We want to integrate a Gaussian over a polyhedron defined by several box functions, but this operation is intractable.
+Instead, EP allows us to replace each of those intractable box truncation functions with soft Gaussian truncations $\tilde{t}_i(\x)$.
+Then, since we know that these exponential family distributions are simple to multiply (multiplication essentially amounts to summing the natural parameters), our problem reduces to finding $\tilde{t}_i(\x)$.

+This perspective motivates the EP algorithm, which approximately minimises $D_\KL(p \| q)$ by iteratively constructing an unnormalised approximation $q(\x)$.
 At any point in the iteration, EP tracks a current approximate $q(\x)$ in an exponential family, and a set of \emph{approximate factors} (or \emph{messages}) $\tilde{t}_i$, also in the family.
 The factors are updated by constructing a \emph{cavity} distribution